 Researchers from the University of Southern Denmark analyzed data from a large cohort study including 57,053 Danish people and found that a very high intake of raw, uncooked carrots might be beneficial in reducing colorectal cancer risk, but consuming cooked carrots might not reduce the risk.
 (Deding U et al, Nutrients., 2020)

 - A meta-analysis of 7 prospective cohort studies found a statistically significant association of reduction in the risk of colorectal cancer with Magnesium intake in the range of 200-270mg/day.
 (Qu X et al, Eur J Gastroenterol Hepatol, 2013; Chen GC et al, Eur J Clin Nutr., 2012)

 - A study that looked at prospective association of serum and dietary Magnesium with colorectal cancer incidence, found a higher risk of colorectal cancer with lower serum Magnesium among females, but not males.
 (Polter EJ et al, Cancer Epidemiol Biomarkers Prev, 2019)

 In a meta-analysis done by the researchers of Korea, they found that a high consumption of nuts such as almonds, peanuts and walnuts may help in decreasing the risk of colorectal cancer among women and men.(Jeeyoo Lee et al, Nutr J., 2018)

-Impact of different Diet/Foods/Supplements in Colorectal Cancer Patients
+Impact of different Diet/Foods/Supplements in Patients with Chadwick Boseman’s Colorectal Cancer